ToniWonKanobi/theoveranalyzed.net/posts/2016/8/26/vesper-2013-2016-ill-miss-you.md

 I've got a few good ideas for a notes app, and I think there just *might* be a [small] market still out there for a well-designed notes app.

 And I can learn from the failures of others.
-Over the past few years, those who've been paying attention know the writing on the wall: "paid up-front" apps are fading away, and the "free, with in-app purchase" route is the only practical way to be successful in the App Store.
+Over the past few years, those who've been paying attention know the writing on the wall: *paid up-front* apps are fading away, and the *free with in-app purchase* route is the only practical way to be successful in the App Store.

 While Swift is still fresh and new, every subsequent major version is better than its predecessor.
 CloudKit is more robust that ever, and could possibly obfuscate my lack of server-side, back-end knowledge.
 Heck, children are learning development on iPads---I have no excuse!